-This article will be answering this common question: “how do I check recent activity on my computer?”.
+This article will answer this common question: “How do I check recent activity on my computer?”.
 I will show you how to review recent activities using apps that come included with Windows as well as CurrentWare’s employee and computer monitoring software solutions.

 Need to monitor computer activity on another computer?
 With CurrentWare’s employee computer monitoring software, monitoring computer activities is as easy as installing the solution on your employee’s computers and running reports on their computer activity from a convenient central console.